Medically reviewed by Leann Poston, M.D. on 9/28/20

 There are more than a dozen mechanisms of action believed to exist with BPC-157, consistent with the different benefits and systems that it can affect in the body.
 The most common related to injury healing and recovery include increased collagen production, growth hormone receptor stimulation, angiogenesis via the vascular endothelial growth factor pathway, and an attraction to a certain enzyme that is released by injured soft tissues.
 Other pathways related to other benefits and functions are numerous, though less well-established than that related to healing.

-BPC-157 can be taken through a number of different routes, with different preparations and strengths or dosages based on the administration route.
+BPC-157 can be taken through several different routes, with different preparations and strengths or dosages based on the administration route.
 The two most common formats are oral tablets/pills and intramuscular injections.
-Intramuscular injections are most common, since it is believed that more of the BPC-157 is readily absorbed in this manner than through the digestive process, which can be highly variable for absorbing any medications or supplements, including BPC-157.
+Intramuscular injections are most common since it is believed that more of the BPC-157 is readily absorbed in this manner than through the digestive process, which can be highly variable for absorbing any medications or supplements, including BPC-157.

 If you’re interested in learning more or trying BPC-157 for your own healing, injury recovery, joint health, gut health, or other needs, you’re not alone.
-One of the best ways to minimize potential BPC-157 side effects is to ensure you get your BPC-157 from a trusted source, so that it is pure, free of contamination, and as safe as possible.
+One of the best ways to minimize potential BPC-157 side effects is to ensure you get your BPC-157 from a trusted source so that it is pure, free of contamination, and as safe as possible.
 Invigor Medical is a trusted telemedicine provider, based in the US, with US-licensed medical professionals who provide online consultations and prescriptions.
-These prescriptions are then filled via our associated, US-based (state of Florida) pharmacy, and delivered discreetly to your home.
-You can set up an appointment through Invigor’s website, and enjoy the convenience and benefits that telemedicine have to offer.
+These prescriptions are then filled via our associated, US-based (state of Florida) pharmacy and delivered discreetly to your home.
+You can set up an appointment through Invigor’s website and enjoy the convenience and benefits that telemedicine has to offer.